archiskhuspe/stocky-portfolio-service/README.md

-# Stocky Backend Service by Archis Khuspe
+# Stocky Portfolio Service by Archis Khuspe

 A production-grade backend service for managing stock rewards, built with Go, Gin, and PostgreSQL.